 I have an undergraduate degree in Anthropology and Masters & PhD in Sociology, and my research interests continue to span the social sciences.
-Much of my research is characterised by innovative methodology, combining historical and contemporary work to study change across temporal and spatial scales.
+Much of my research is characterised by innovative methodology, combining historical and biographical work to study change across temporal and spatial scales.

 I am a Lecturer at Lancaster University, UK, based in the Institute for Social Futures and the Department of Sociology.
 Previously I worked in the DEMAND Centre at Lancaster University and the Sustainable Practices Research Group at the University of Manchester.
 I have also worked as a researcher in the public sector and an educational developer in the academic sector.